themartiancompany/seamless-transactions-infinite-possibilities-hackaton/README.md

 Here is the
 [trailer](
   https://x.com/truocolo/status/1912311302430609574)
-I made a couple days before the actual presentation.
+I made a couple days before the actual presentation and here is the
+[low-resolution version](
+  project-presentation-video.mp4)
+of the
+presentation hosted on the repository itself to avoid breaking the link I've sent to StackUp.

 ### Licenses